Rabbits in Australia

 Rabbits in Pittwater

-The feral rabbit population is increasing at an alarming rate throughout the Pittwater Local Government Area and is partly attributable to the accidental or deliberate release of pet rabbits into bushland as well as suburban areas.
+The feral rabbit population is increasing at an alarming rate throughout the area and is partly attributable to the accidental or deliberate release of pet rabbits into bushland as well as suburban areas.

 Feral rabbits are mostly concentrated headland reserves where there has been a visible increase in land degradation and a decrease in species diversity.
 However, rabbits are also found in smaller bushland reserves, golf courses, sporting fields and private properties where they can harbour in the vegetation and graze on open lawn.